Man on trial for raping his daughter twice in one night

 Tuesday's hearing was heard in-camera.
 The trial continues tomorrow.

-If found guilty of aggravated rape, the man can be jailed between eight and 20 years and given at least 12 strokes of the cane.
+The penalty for aggravated rape is a jail term of between eight and 20 years and at least 12 strokes of the cane.
+However, as the man is above 50, he cannot be caned.